A bit about me

 Honey bees lead complex social lives, and have amazing communication strategies.
 Inside the hive, worker bees feel the ‘pulse’ of the hive, gauging when there is a need for more provisions, knowing the status of the queen bee and the developing brood of young bees, and maintaining the hive at an optimal temperature of 95°F (35°C) throughout all seasons (by fanning their wings to cool it, or generating heat by flexing their flight muscles while decoupled from their wings).

 Honey bees are the only types of bees that do not hibernate or die in winter (young bumble bee queens spend winter in hibernation, but most bees only survive winter in their young stages, as pupae).
 Honey bees represent just a small handful of around 25,000 different species of bees worldwide, and are not native to the Americas (brought originally by settlers, the Native Americans called them the “white mans’ flea”).
 They are among the few bees that live in hives (tens of thousands of bees strong) and make honey, which they do by evaporating nectar with their wings and then storing it in capped hexagonal cells (providing food stores for the colony).

 Greeting card box sets

 Interested in other curious facts about bees?
-Enlightened Bugs offers educational greeting card box sets featuring six different bees in each set, with all sorts of interesting information about each bee pictured.
-They make great gifts for bee enthusiasts, gardeners, and children who love bugs!
-And 10% of each sales goes directly to the Xerces Society to support pollinator conservation.
+I have created educational greeting card box sets featuring six different bees in each set, with all sorts of interesting information about each bee pictured.
+They make great gifts for bee enthusiasts, gardeners, and children who love bees!
+10% of each sale goes directly to the Xerces Society to support pollinator conservation.